Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics: Symmetric -triples for certain classes of flag manifolds

-{Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics} Important classes of generalized flag manifolds $M=G/K$ for which one can gives general expressions of symmetric $\fr{t}$-triples are for instance, the flag manifolds with second Betti number equal to 1, and the full flag manifolds.
-The later will be treated in Section 4.
+{Flag manifolds, symmetric $\fr{t}$-triples and Einstein metrics} Important classes of generalized flag manifolds $M=G/K$ for which one can gives general expressions of symmetric $\fr{t}$-triples are for instance, the flag manifolds $G/K$ with second Betti number $b_{2}(G/K)=1$, and the full flag manifolds $G/T$ (which are such that $b_{2}(G/T)=\ell=\rnk G$).
+We start with the first family.